 A pedestrian and cyclist bridge across the River Torrens, near McDonnell Avenue has been constructed as a separate project by DPTI.

 The Outer Harbor Greenway will be carried across South Road and the motorway on the side of the new rail overpass between South Road and Coglin Street.
 This is in addition to the ramp that connects back to the South Road/McInnes Street intersection.

-A map showing the alternative pedestrian and cyclist routes that will be in place during this time.
+A map showing the alternative pedestrian and cyclist routes can be viewed by clicking here.

 As previously communicated, the Outer Harbor Greenway has been detoured during construction of the overpass via Port Road.
 Please see figure 3.14 for the temporary detour route via the following link:

 The T2T Alliance has also provided an alternative detour of the Outer Harbor Greenway using local roads to cross South Road at Hawker Street, Ridleyton.
 Following discussions with DPTI, it was decided that both detours should be available as some cyclists will not want to detour as far as Hawker Street.